A time splitting method for the three-dimensional linear Pauli equation: Introduction

 In this paper, we propose and analyze an exponential splitting method~\cite{splitting_acta} for the Pauli equation~\eqref{eq:pauli}.
 The scheme is an extension of analogous approaches developed for the scalar magnetic Schr\"odinger equation~\cite{jin_semi-lagrangian_2013,caliari_splitting_2017,mzz2017}.
 Our method consists of a four-term operator splitting, where the three operator contributions appearing in the magnetic Schr\"odinger equation (kinetic, potential, advective) are supplemented with a fourth term accounting for spin.
-The presence of this additional contribution determines also a bidirectional coupling of the two equations for the two components of $u$.
+The presence of this additional contribution determines a bidirectional coupling of the two equations for the two components of $u$.

-The remainder of this paper is organized as follows: The proposed method is described in Section~\ref{sec:method}; The applicability of the scheme is demonstrated in Section~\ref{sec:numerics}, where we show proof of concept numerical experiments; In Section~\ref{sec:analysis} we study stability (Theorem \ref{stabilitytheorem}) and convergence (Theorem \ref{convergencetheorem}) of the method; Finally, in Section~\ref{sec:conclusion}, we summarize the results and provide a short outlook on possible further generalizations of the present work.
+The remainder of this paper is organized as follows: The proposed method is described in Section~\ref{sec:method}; In Section~\ref{sec:analysis} we study stability (Theorem \ref{stabilitytheorem}) and convergence (Theorem \ref{convergencetheorem}) of the method: The applicability of the scheme is demonstrated in Section~\ref{sec:numerics} with numerical experiments.